danchoi/sphinxesc/README.md

 ## Explanation

-`escapeSphinxQueryString` performs very simple escaping.
+`escapeSphinxQueryString` performs very simple escaping with the help of a simplified abtract syntax tree.
 The abstract syntax tree it builds is:

 ```
 data Expression =